 How many times have you decided on a course of life for yourself and taken a step back because of your fear of judgement?
 Oftentimes the worry of ‘what others will think’ hold us back from taking action that might be life-changing for us.
 Are you one of these people who never voiced their opinions in order to be liked by everyone?
 Sorry for breaking it down to you, it’s completely impossible.

 We are in unique times, where past hurts and insecurities are coming up to the surface, currently on a daily basis, for us to clear.
 We are also in times where we can address the roots of these pains and either let them go or simply acknowledge the lessons they offered.

 One such thing that causes incredible insecurity and suffering is the shame bought on by judgement.
-Fearing the judgements of others, as well as the judgments we place on ourselves, has kept us imprisoned more than we probably realize.
+Fearing the judgements of others, as well as the judgements we place on ourselves, has kept us imprisoned more than we probably realize.
 Until we recognize this, we will continue to alter our behavior patterns to fit in with others’ expectations, and not be true to ourselves.

-The fear of judgment not only hinders authenticity, pushing us to alter opinions and beliefs to align with mainstream narratives, it also holds us back from following dreams and reaching potentials.
+The fear of judegment not only hinders authenticity, pushing us to alter opinions and beliefs to align with mainstream narratives, it also holds us back from following dreams and reaching potentials.
 Living as a ‘people pleaser’ or ‘the nice guy’ may seem like the best way to keep the peace, but if we are being untrue in these actions we are simply holding ourselves back.

 We are in times where being authentic is so important.
 Let’s face it, the old world has been pretty much built on lies.
 To live more authentically, we have to face the truth and this means recognizing how the fear of rejection, shame, and a desire to ‘fit-in’ has altered our actions and ideas.